Return of an Indian princess

 Honestly, it all happened just like a fairy tale.
 I have never imagined myself in this type of character.
 When they approached me, I was not able to envision myself in this character.
 But when they did a look test, I became quite excited and agreed.

-Will the story be the same as depicted in the novel as well as the old Chandrkanta, which was aired in 1994?
+Will the story be the same as depicted in the novel as well as the old Chandrakanta, which was aired in 1994?

 There will be a slight change in this show; in fact, the earlier version of Chandrakanta was more close to the novel.
 However, the theme will be the same, characters will be the same, names will be the same but we have given a modern twist to the story.
 Unlike the novel or the earlier Chandrakanta, the protagonist is not a bechari (weak or helpless).
 She is strong-willed and a fighter.
 This is not a story of a regressive heroine, in which every time a hero has to come to save his heroine.
 In this version, you will see a powerful heroine.
 I believe many people can't see a protagonist weak in today's time.
 It should be in sync with current times.